kenclear/wutong-dev-multisite/README.md

 The system user scripts can be useful for running system user functionality, php, wp-cli etc.

+Remember to add the correct path to wp core files for wp-cli commands, in the case of a full deploy this would be the directory above.

 ### Release Directory Retention

 ```